A business credit score (or business credit rating) is a lot like a personal credit score.

 It’s free to apply for this nine-digit number, and some institutions may require it before working with a particular business.

 Dun & Bradstreet reviews payments such as paying back lenders for their loans, paying suppliers for raw materials, paying utility and insurance companies, and paying to lease assets such as equipment and vehicles.

 How can I request my business credit score, and what do I get?

 Business credit scores through Dun & Bradstreet

 For $61.99, you’ll get a business credit report including your business credit score, credit risk score, their PAYDEX score, & a financial stress score.

-- The commercial credit score appears on a scale from 101 to 670, where 101 represent the highest probability of delinquency and 670 represent the lowest risk for lenders.
+- The commercial credit score appears on a scale from 101 to 670, where 101 represents the highest probability of delinquency and 670 represents the lowest risk for lenders.